 Masters in Sports Psychology Online Programs Admission Requirements

-A graduate program such as the Master’s in Sports Psychology online usually requires a Bachelor’s Degree with a major in psychology, or at least a Bachelor’s Degree with a certain amount of credits in psychology coursework and/or kinesiology or other sports-related courses.
+A graduate program such as the Master’s in Sports Psychology online usually requires a Bachelor’s Degree with a major in psychology or at least a Bachelor’s Degree with a certain number of credits in psychology coursework and kinesiology or other sports-related courses.
 Other Sports Psychologist education requirements may include:

 • An Application Form with its requisite Application Fee